 - Third degree burns are the most serious and reach the third, final layer of skin (the hypodermis).
 They take a long time to heal and cause permanent scarring, possibly requiring skin grafts.

 Levels of compensation vary according to the severity of a burn and its long-term impact on the claimant’s life.
 Therefore, one of the first steps in making a claim is to get a medical assessment of the injury.
 We can arrange this for you at no cost.

-Claiming personal injury compensation can help ease some of the problems you’ll experience after being burnt, and help in a number of ways:
+Claiming burn injury compensation can help ease some of the problems you’ll experience,and help in a number of ways:

-- It’s your legal right, and fairly compensates you for injuries that were not your fault.
+- It’s your legal right after an injury at work, and fairly compensates you for injuries that were not your fault.